 Often international schools struggle with the professional development budget, resulting in many teachers losing out on essential training and growth.
 Rather than send staff on expensive international trips to receive training, I am willing to travel to your location and host this event on site for a cohort of up to 30 delegates.
 This ensures excellent value for both your staff and your budget.

-Staff will learn a range of strategies they can use every day. they will learn how to set high expectations while being supportive.
+During this two day event, participants learn fundamental theory and practices for engaging with students, staff and parents in their school setting.
+Staff will learn a range of strategies they can use every day.
+They will learn how to set high expectations while being supportive.
 They will practice how to provide direct feedback and how to ask questions that foster accountability.
-They will also learn the most effective methods to resolve common conflicts.
+They will also learn the most effective methods for conflict resolution.

 According to the International Institute for Restorative Practices: